framps/raspiBackupDoc/en/src/installer.md

 See [Invocation and options](invocation-options.md).

-You can also use the installer with its menus to adjust the configuration of the primary of the primary options and to switch the regular backup on or off.
+You can also use the installer with its menus to adjust the configuration of the primary options and to switch the regular backup on or off.

 [.status]: translated